Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 What events are appropriate to consider as expected and unexpected adverse events and serious adverse events for the study?

-As noted above, there is variability in the field and among regulatory bodies on definition of AEs and SAEs, specifically about whether expectedness and relatedness should bear on whether an event is considered an SAE.
-Oquendo, et al. looked at the issue of variability in the definition and reporting of adverse event in suicide prevention trials and recommended that the definition on an AE and SAE stand independent of assessments of relatedness and expectedness.
-As there continues to be inconsistency in the field, however, it is critical that study protocols provide clear definitions of what will be considered AEs and SAEs.
+As noted above, there is variability in the field and among regulatory bodies on the definition of AEs and SAEs, specifically about whether expectedness and relatedness should bear on whether an event is considered an SAE.
+Oquendo, et al. (2011)14 looked at the issue of variability in the definition and reporting of adverse event in suicide prevention trials and recommended that the definition on an AE and SAE stand independent of assessments of relatedness and expectedness.
+As there continues to be inconsistency in the field, however, it is critical that study protocols provide clear definitions of what will be considered AEs and SAEs and ensure they have procedures in place to collect information regarding these events.
 In addition, specifying what events (i.e., non-suicidal self-injury, suicidal ideation, suicide attempt, hospitalization, suicide deaths) will be expected AEs and SAEs in the study determines parameters for IRB and DSMB reporting.

 What unique issues arise in monitoring and reporting in multi-site trials?